 HEALTH INSURANCE FORM AFTER ACCIDENT INJURY

 It is for this reason that after you are injured in an accident, your health insurer will send you a form to fill out regarding the accident.
-They want to find out if there is another party who was at fault in causing your injury and if you have hired an attorney to pursue injury compensation for the accident.
+They want to find out if there is another party who injured you, and if you have hired an attorney to pursue injury compensation for the accident.
 If you have or may hire a lawyer to pursue compensation for the accident, your health insurance company wants to make sure they get paid back for the medical bills out of any injury settlement you receive.

 Our accident injury lawyers deal with health insurance companies for MN accidents every day about this issue.
 There are a lot of paperwork and forms after an accident injury.
-We keep track of the correct amount that you will have to repay the health insurance company out of your settlement, and we often get the amount reduced for our clients through negotiation so the client gets to keep more of the settlement – particularly if the party that injured you does not have enough insurance to fully and fairly compensation you.
-You are welcome to call us anytime for a free consultation to discuss this issue further.
+We keep track of the correct amount that you will have to repay the health insurance company out of your settlement.
+Our lawyers also can usually negotiate a reduction in the subrogation amount, so the client gets to keep more of the settlement.
+This is particularly important if the party that injured you does not have enough insurance to fully and fairly compensation you.
+Call us for a free consultation to discuss this issue further.